larryturner/diamondback/readme.rst

 ~~~~~~~~~~~

 Diamondback is a package which provides Digital Signal Processing ( DSP )
-solutions, organized in the form of commons, filters, interfaces, models,
+solutions, organized in the form of commons, filters, models, and transforms.
-and transforms.

 Diamondback complements Artificial Intelligence ( AI ) frameworks, by
 defining components which filter, model, and transform data into forms which